rancher/docs/content/rancher/v2.x/en/backups/backups/ha-backups/_index.md

 5. Open **Terminal** and change directory to the location of the RKE binary.
 Your `rancher-cluster.yml` file must reside in the same directory.

-6. Run one of the following commands:
+6. Run the following command:

 	```
 	rke up --config rancher-cluster.yml